 Nuclear Liability and Compensation Act (NLCA) (Minister of Natural Resources)

-The NLCA came into force in 2017 and provides for a liability limit of $850 million (increasing to $1 billion on January 1, 2020) in the event of a nuclear accident.
+The NLCA came into force in 2017 and provides for a liability limit of $1 billion (as of January 1, 2020) in the event of a nuclear accident.
 The NLCA replaced the Nuclear Liability Act and modernized Canada’s nuclear liability regime by clarifying and broadening the number of categories for which compensation may be sought and improving the procedures for delivering compensation.
 Natural Resources Canada administers the NLCA.
 The CNSC’s role is to provide advice to the Governor in Council on the designation of nuclear facilities for the purpose of establishing liability insurance requirements.

 The CNSC’s regulatory program is based on two accountability principles:

 - Those persons and organizations that are subject to the NSCA and associated regulations are directly responsible for ensuring that the regulated activities in which they engage are managed in order to protect the health, safety, and security of Canadians and the environment; as well as ensuring that Canada implements its international nuclear obligations.

 - The CNSC is responsible to the public for regulating persons and organizations that are subject to the NSCA and associated regulations in order to assure that they are properly discharging their obligations.